 At The Writer Finder, we find that it helps to color-code different sections to stay organized.
 You can use color-coding to highlight different team members responsibilities or to emphasize different types of relevant content.
 Don't be afraid to play with your content calendar a bit to see what works best for you and your team.

 At Growth Machine, we use a combination of Google Sheets and Asana to track our content.
 In Google Sheets, we store all of our keyword research and content ideas.
 Then we identify which pieces we want to share and import those into Asana—a content management tool—using Zapier.
 Once in Asana, we can easily assign tasks to different team members including freelance writers and copyeditors.
 We also add followers to the content calendar to keep stakeholders apprised of the latest developments.

 Once we've set up the content calendar, it's easy to schedule content to post.
 You can create due dates for different team members throughout the process and highlight the final due date for publishing.
 From here, you can use Zapier or Hootsuite to set up social media sharing to different platforms.
 The tool will automatically send your posts at a scheduled time and date so you don't have to worry about customers missing the latest news on your new product or updated content.

-Social media management is exponentially easier when you stay organized.
+Social media management is exponentially easier when you stay organized and have tools that promote your content strategy.
 Having a social media content calendar helps you identify what content performs best and allows you to create consistent posts that users will love.
+Making a calendar is easy thanks to a wide availability of free templates.
 You can stay on top of social media publishing and keep your channels engaged and in line with trends.